 Asset recovery services, mostly comprised of investigation professionals and former law enforcement, are trained and specialized in asset searches and private investigation.
 They can uncover hidden assets, overseas bank accounts as well as financial fraud.
 Asset recovery specialists are also acquainted with the legal system, can resell or repossess seized assets and properties.

-Looking for a private investigator to help you with your asset recovery needs?
+Looking for a private investigator to help you?
 Contact Beau Dietl & Associates today to find out how we can help you recover your assets.